lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ## Universal Darwinism

-While "evolution" generally simply means "change over time", the more specific meaning in biology can be generalised.
+While "evolution" colloquially means "change over time", the more specific meaning in biology can be generalised.
 Any imperfectly self-replicating system (subject to random variation with some mechanism for selection of survival based on that variation) can be said to evolve: this is the concept of [Universal Darwinism](https://en.wikipedia.org/wiki/Universal_Darwinism), and it can be used as a philosophical or metaphysical framework to understand the dynamics of various other phenomena.

 Chemical evolution refers to self-replicating molecules (autocatalytic systems) that can change their structures over time, which is especially relevant to the origin of life.
 Lone biomolecules like RNA are not alive and are therefore not part of biological evolution, but can still undergo this more general notion of 'chemical evolution'.